2. Analyze Paragraphs

 - What shift did the author have in mind when transitioning to this paragraph?

 - What bearing does this paragraph have on the main idea of the passage so far?

-Tone can shift suddenly in a new paragraph.
-Watching for tone changes and transition changes allow you to follow the author.
+Tone can shift suddenly within paragraphs.
+Watching for tone changes and transition changes allows you to more closely follow the author’s line of reasoning.

 There are increasing indications that academic research has separated itself from practical concerns to such an extent that, in many academic arenas, the transition from theory to practice has vanished entirely.
 Indeed, public and private institutions alike are awakening to the need to infuse scholarship with an ‘ear’ for the practically useful.
 Yet, the problem appears intractable, with a chasm between academics and practitioners that only grows wider.
 Only radical change will steer academia back toward collaboration with practical concern.
 But who could devise such a radical, yet effective, strategy?

 The first paragraph sets up the problem: academics have lost touch with real life.

 I can.
 I have the answer.
 All academic research must seek private funding.
 Scholarship without funding has no justification for existence.
 You, naturally, think my idea is preposterous.
 Surely I understand that commercial value is separate from scholarly significance?
 Yet it is you who are mistaken.
 You do not understand that the market is the most efficient measure of worth, be it commercial or scholarly.
 You again object, this time almost in a panic, that I speak nonsense.
 But you are merely afraid of what you know to be the one viable path for modern academia.
 Follow or be left behind in your blind fear of the most fundamental economic truths.
 This is the only way.